Record and Schedule automated User Flows Tests in Testdom.io

-Last updated September 26, 2025
+Last updated November 27, 2025

 Supported Interactions

 All common user interactions are supported by the Chrome Extension Recorder (clicks, typing, selections, navigation, scrolling, etc.), including elements inside inner frames (iframes).
+The recorded actions are converted into Testdom.io blocks so they can be combined with logic, loops, variables, and other no-code features in the editor.

 Step-by-Step: Create and Schedule a Recording